What is Urethral Stricture?

 - Presence of blood in urine or semen

-- Darker urine colour
+- Darker urine color

 - Unable to urinate (Note: this requires immediate medical attention)